Homemade Reese’s Peanut Butter Cups

 • Butter – use unsalted butter to better control the sodium in the recipe.

-• Chocolate chips – you can use any kind of chocolate you like: semi-sweet, dark chocolate, milk chocolate, even white chocolate chips would be delicious.
+• Chocolate chips – you can use any kind of chocolate you like: semi-sweet, dark chocolate, milk chocolate, or even white chocolate chips would be delicious.

 Graham crackers, peanut butter, powdered sugar, butter, chocolate chips and wrappers to make Homemade Reese's Peanut Butter Cups.